AvusCapital/Python-Callback-Plugin/README.md

 For example: send email on exception during task execution OR add timestamp for each task log

 ### Our solution
-Ansible supports implementation of additional plugins, including such written on Python.

 Our solution consists of the following three (python), plugins applicable for each Ansible playbook:
 * log_plays.py is a custom logging module that helps debugging.
 Gathered logs direct us for the root cause of the problem - missing configuration, issues with the environment or else. log_plays.py consists of: